Newark Liberty International Airport: Terminal B

 Terminal B, like the original Terminal A, was completed in 1973 and has four levels.
 Terminal B is the only passenger terminal directly operated by the Port Authority.
-It handles Alaska Airlines, most foreign carriers, such as British Airways, Lufthansa, and Aer Lingus, ultra-low cost regional operators like Spirit Airlines, Sun Country Airlines, and Allegiant Air, and some of United's international arrivals.
+It handles Alaska Airlines, most foreign carriers, such as British Airways, Lufthansa, and Aer Lingus, ultra-low cost regional operators like Allegiant Air, Frontier Airlines, and Sun Country Airlines, and some of United's international arrivals.

 In 1996, a new $120 million international arrival hall opened.
 The hall is the length of two football fields and features large skylights and windows allowing for natural light and panoramic views of flight activity and the Manhattan skyline.
 It features 56 immigration booths and seven baggage carousels.

 In 2006, Terminal B renovations increased capacity for departing passengers and passenger comfort.
 The renovations included expanding and updating the ticketing areas, building a new departure level for domestic flights, and building a new arrivals hall.
 In January 2012, Port Authority executive director Patrick Foye said $350 million would be spent on Terminal B, addressing complaints by passengers that they cannot move freely.
 The renovations enhanced the terminal's "cathedral-like layout" and made the terminal more cohesive while adding more than 1,000,000 sqft of usable space.
 Further developments were made to Terminal B when the Port Authority installed new LED fixtures in 2014.
 The LED fixtures, developed by Sensity Systems, use wireless network capabilities to collect and feed data into the software that can spot long lines, recognize license plates, and identify suspicious activity and alert the appropriate staff.
 The full renovation of Terminal B was complete by May 2014.

 The original Terminal B building is slated for demolition and replacement with new terminal to be constructed landslide.

+In 2026, the Port Authority began a three-year $200 million renovation of Terminal B over two phases.
+The first phase includes refurbishing gate areas, high-traffic circulation spaces, lighting, restrooms along with escalators, elevators and boarding bridges to aircraft.
+The next phase will include upgrading the terminal HVAC systems and controls and baggage handling systems.
+The renovations will address needed improvements until a new Terminal B is designed and built.